 First Do No Harm: Responding to Canada's Prescription Drug Crisis.

-The First Do No Harm strategy highlights actions required to address the harms associated with the misuse of prescription drugs in Canada in the areas of prevention, education, treatment, monitoring and surveillance, and enforcement.
+The First Do No Harm strategy highlights actions required to address the harms associated with prescription drugs in Canada in the areas of prevention, education, treatment, monitoring and surveillance, and enforcement.